Saturday, March 5, 2011

 controls,” Lander noted.
 (Read more about the surprising importance of what

-.”)
+was once known as “junk DNA.”)
 Scientists today are aware of about 1,100

 genes associated with common diseases, he said; 10 years ago, that number was